jocxfin/pwgen/README.md

   - Set the maximum word length
 - Display the generated password or passphrase in a user-friendly interface
 - Option to copy the generated password or passphrase to the clipboard
+- Check all of the generated passwords and passphrases against the haveibeenpwned database using their API.
+User will not be shown a compromised password.
 - More to come soon👍

 ## How to Use